qlever-dev/qlever-control/README.md

 Then you can use `qlever` just as if you had installed it via `pip install qlever`.
 Note that you don't have to rerun `pip install -e .` when you modify any of the `*.py` files and not even when you add new commands in `src/qlever/commands`.
-The exceutable created by `pip` simply links and refers to the files in your working copy.
+The executable created by `pip` simply links and refers to the files in your working copy.

 If you have bug fixes or new useful features or commands, please open a pull